-Financial liabilities include trade and other payables, finance leases and conditional advances.
+Financial liabilities include trade and other payables, finance leases, PPP loan, State Guaranteed loan " PGE " and conditional advances.

 We initially recognize financial liabilities on the transaction date, which is the date that we become a party to the contractual provisions of the instrument.